 Government Contact: Vickie L. Noble

-All conference attendees will be required to show their Common Access Card (CAC) or other form of state or federal issued photo identification prior to entrance into the conference.
+All conference attendees will be required to show their Common Access Card (CAC) or other form of state or federal issued photo identification prior to entrance onto the Dahlgren Base.
+No escorting will be permitted.

 Take advantage of the opportunity to sponsor this event and be highlighted to thousands, including DoD officials, military, government offices, academia leaders, research and development organizations and international industries.
 Gain unparalleled exposure to EW and EMS decision makers and new and current customers through immense networking opportunities and visibility before, during and after the conference.
 Click here for information and pricing to be a sponsor!